 In Tokyo since last year, a group of economists including myself have advanced a vision of Japanese ODA consistent with the dual aspects of Japan's policy goals noted above.
 This vision, called the two-track approach to economic cooperation, urges the Japanese government to proclaim contributing to global goals and supporting Asian dynamism as two pillars of development cooperation, and conduct external policies including ODA accordingly (overlapping of the two goals is permissible).
 We have advocated this in the Study Group on Asian Dynamism of the Ministry of Economy, Trade, and Industry (METI), policy consultation with officials from the Ministry of Foreign Affairs (MOFA) and ODA implementing agencies, as well as through media and conferences.
 Official reception has been very favorable.
-Our next step is to present more visually and concretely what the East Asian experience is for external dissemination.5
+Our next step is to present more visually and

-4 In the area of financial and exchange rate policies, projection of Japan's own ideas onto the world already began with the New Miyazawa Plan for helping Asian crisis-hit countries (1998) and the Chiang Mai Initiative for regional central bank cooperation (2000).
+&lt;sup>4 In the area of financial and exchange rate policies, projection of Japan's own ideas onto the world already began with the New Miyazawa Plan for helping Asian crisis-hit countries (1998) and the Chiang Mai Initiative for regional central bank cooperation (2000).
 These were triggered by deep dissatisfaction with the IMF's policy response at the time of the Asian crisis.
-In trade, Japan concluded a free trade agreement (FTA) with Singapore (2001) and proposed FTAs with Korea,
+In trade, Japan concluded a free trade agreement (FTA) with Singapore (2001) and proposed FTAs with Korea, Mexico, ASEAN and so on.
+But similar activism has been slower in coming in the area of ODA policy.